caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

+1. create new .net framework (go back and see exact one)
+2.

 Scala is what you use to debug/test your api. its absolutely essential when developing/working with an API.
 After you start the program, copy the link below in the browser and use the browser to work with your API. https://localhost:7227/scalar/v1